facts about medici family

 The new banking dynasty quickly gained power and influence throughout Tuscany.

-The Medici Bank became well known across Europe for its strong financial practices and profitable partnerships.
+The Medici Bank gained a reputation across Europe for its robust financial practices and lucrative partnerships.

 Their wealth allowed the family to support the arts, sponsor artists, and shape the culture of Florence during the Renaissance.